Panic Attacks and Panic Disorder

 A panic attack is a sudden, intense fear or anxiety that may make you short of breath or dizzy or make your heart pound.
 You may feel out of control.
 Some people believe that they are having a heart attack or are about to die.
 An attack usually lasts from 5 to 20 minutes.
-But it may last even longer, up to a few hours.
+But it may last even longer.
 You have the most anxiety about 10 minutes after the attack starts.
 If these attacks happen often, they are called a panic disorder.

 Panic attacks can be scary and so bad that they get in the way of your daily activities.
 Treatment can help most people have fewer symptoms or even stop the attacks.

 What causes panic attacks and panic disorder?

 Experts aren't sure what causes panic attacks and panic disorder.
 But the body has a natural response when you are stressed or in danger.
 It speeds up your heart, makes you breathe faster, and gives you a burst of energy.
 This is called the fight-or-flight response.
 It gets you ready to either cope with or run away from danger.
 A panic attack occurs when this response happens when there is no danger.